Pagliacci: Origin and disputes

 Leoncavallo was a little-known composer when Pietro Mascagni's Cavalleria rusticana premiered around 1890.
 After seeing Mascagni's success, Leoncavallo decided to write an opera in response: one act composed in the verismo style.

-Leoncavallo based the story of Pagliacci on an incident from his childhood: the 1865 murder of a Leoncavallo family servant, Gaetano Scavello, killed by Gaetano D'Alessandro, with his brother Luigi acting as accomplice.
+Leoncavallo claimed that he based the story of Pagliacci on an incident from his childhood: the 1865 murder of a Leoncavallo family servant, Gaetano Scavello, killed by Gaetano D'Alessandro, with his brother Luigi acting as accomplice.
 The incident stemmed from a series of perceived romantic entanglements involving Scavello, Luigi D'Alessandro, and a village girl with whom both men were infatuated.
 Leoncavallo's father, a judge, presided as magistrate over the criminal investigation.

 Leoncavallo originally titled his story Il pagliaccio (The Clown).
-The baritone Victor Maurel, who was cast as the first Tonio, requested that Leoncavallo change the title from the singular Il pagliaccio to the plural I Pagliacci, to broaden dramatic interest from Canio alone to include Tonio (his own role).
+The baritone Victor Maurel, who was cast as the first Tonio, requested that Leoncavallo change the title from the singular Il pagliaccio to the plural Pagliacci (Clowns), to broaden dramatic interest from Canio alone to include Tonio (his own role).

 The French author Catulle Mendès sued Leoncavallo for plagiarism after learning of the plot of Leoncavallo's libretto from an 1894 French translation.
 Mendès thought it resembled his 1887 play La Femme de Tabarin ("Tabarin's Wife"), which was structured as a play-within-the-play and featured a clown murdering his wife.
 Leoncavallo pleaded ignorance of Mendès's play.
 Later, there were counter-accusations that Mendès's play resembled Don Manuel Tamayo y Baus's Un Drama Nuevo (1867).
 Mendès dropped his lawsuit.
 Scholar Matteo Sansone has suggested that Leoncavallo had ample opportunity to be exposed to new French art and musical works while living in Paris from 1882 to 1888, including potentially Mendès's play, another version of La femme de Tabarin by Paul Ferrier, and Tabarin, an opera composed by Émile Pessard that was based on Ferrier's play.